aman4720/Superset/index.md

 **sudo:**  This stands for "Superuser Do" and is used to execute commands with superuser (administrator) privileges.
 It allows you to perform actions that require elevated permissions.

 **apt:** This stands for "Advanced Package Tool."
-It's a command-line tool used to manage software packages on Debian-based systems.
 You can use it to install, update, remove, and manage software packages.

-**Update:** This is the specific task you're asking the computer to do.
-You want it to go online, check for any new updates or changes to the software it has, and bring that information back to your computer.
+**Update:** The package information is a database of available software packages, their versions, and where to download them from.

 **Output**